halonsecurity/hsl-examples/services/cloudmark/README.md

 The following options are available in the **options** array.

-- host `string` - IP-address or hostname of the Vadesecure daemon. required
+- host `string` - IP-address or hostname of the Authority server. required
 - port `number` - TCP port.
-The default is 8083.
+The default is 80.
 - timeout `number` - Timeout in seconds.
 The default is 5 seconds.